Introduction

 - Request OPA attend care team meetings or case conferences for the young person where appropriate.

-- Where child protection has parental responsibility and a decision is made to proceed with an application for guardianship and/or administration:
+- Where Child Protection has parental responsibility and a decision is made to proceed with an application for guardianship and/or administration:

 - consult with the lawyer for the young person.
 Consultation with the lawyer must be undertaken by child protection or the ACAC provider, it cannot be undertaken by a contracted case manager.